Top 10 Best Places to Retire in Texas 2019

 Hollywood Park is a San Antonio suburb that is on the more expensive side of this list.
 This town in Bexar County is not only one of the best places to retire in Texas but also one of the best places to live in general.

 The public schools and teachers have great ratings, and it offers one of the most family-friendly communities.
 The city boasts a brand-new community center and has a “unique history and a vibrant future,” according to its local website.

 9 – Katy, Texas

-Katy is one of the best places to retire in Texas due to a variety of metrics.
+Katy is one of the best places to retire in Texas.
 Per capita, the city boasts the most medical centers in the state.
 It’s also home to the most recreational centers per 1,000 residents.
 The benefits make it a top living area for people in retirement.

 Katy is a half-hour drive west of Houston.
 This proximity to the big city gives you access to professional sports, arts and other amenities while living in a small, rural area.